numberly/gitlab2sentry/README.md

 2. If you want to follow the ```helm``` deployment process you will have to fill your details into the ```helm/values-production.yaml``` and ```helm/Chart.yaml```.

 3. You can update ```REG ?= your-registry``` and ```NS	?= your-namespace``` values inside ```Makefile```.

+## Contributions & comments welcomed

+Numberly decided to Open Source this project because it saves a lot of time internally to all our developers and helped foster the mass adoption of Sentry in all our Tech teams.
+We hope this project can benefit someone else.

+Feel free to ask questions, suggest improvements and of course contribute features or fixes you might need!